-Start-up Dly (Start-up Delay): The delay begins when the cooling unit is started and initialized.
+Start-up Dly: Enter a value for the delay.
+The start-up delay begins when the cooling unit is started and initialized.
 The cooling unit cannot begin operation until this delay expires.
-Use the start-up delay to restart equipment sequentially after a scheduled downtime or a power outage.
+Use the start-up delay to restart equipment sequentially in your room after a scheduled downtime or a power outage.